Moscot: 21st century

 After Joel Moscot retired in 2003, the family company rebranded from Sol Moscot to Moscot.
 Together, the fourth generation Moscot siblings reinvented what was once a neighborhood optical shop into what is now a global brand.

 After the death of his brother in 2010, Harvey Moscot became president of the company.
-Due to gentrification in the Lower East Side, Moscot moved from 118 Orchard Street across Delancey Street to 108 Orchard Street where it remains today.
+In 2013, Moscot moved from 118 Orchard Street across Delancey Street to 108 Orchard Street where it remains today.
 The shop was eventually included in the Tenement Museum’s historical tour of the Lower East Side.
-In 2013, Moscot opened its third flagship store, this time in the Cobble Hill neighborhood of Brooklyn, the façade of which is reminiscent of the family’s first shop at 94 Rivington Street.
+In 2013, Moscot opened its third flagship store in the Cobble Hill neighborhood of Brooklyn, the façade of which is reminiscent of the family’s first shop at 94 Rivington Street.
 Moscot later opened shops in Seoul, South Korea, Tokyo, Japan, and London, England.

 Harvey's son, Zack Moscot studied industrial and product design at the University of Michigan in Ann Arbor and began working full time at Moscot in 2013.
 He is now the company’s chief eyewear designer, representing the fifth generation Moscot to join the brand.

-Eyewear
+In 2022 Moscot opened a store in Zurich, Switzerland.

-The frames, eyeglasses and sunglasses together, are categorized under the MOSCOT Originals and MOSCOT Spirit Collections.
-Materials vary from acetate to metal and beta-titanium.
+In spring 2008, the brand teamed up with fashion designer Chris Benz for a limited edition run of four colors for its classic frame, the "Nebb"; only 200 of each available.
+The company has since engaged in collaborations with Simon Miller, Myles Kennedy, Tariq Trotter, Johan Lindeberg for BLK DNM, Common Projects, Helio Ascari, and others.

-In the spring of 2008, the brand teamed up with fashion designer Chris Benz for a limited edition run of four special colors for its classic frame, the "Nebb"; only 200 were available, each numbered for authenticity.
-The company has since engaged in eyewear collaborations with Simon Miller, Myles Kennedy, Tariq Trotter, Johan Lindeberg for BLK DNM, Common Projects, Helio Ascari, and other notable and influential brands and figures.
+Despite the brand's strong New York identity and heritage, the frames have been made in China for decades.

 Artists and celebrities

-Moscot is popularly known for its collaborations and association with many American artists and celebrities.
+Moscot is known for its collaborations and association with American artists and celebrities.

-Actor Justin Theroux, a longtime customer of the brand, has a frame named after him based on those his character wore in the 2001 movie Mulholland Drive.
+Actor Justin Theroux, a longtime customer, has a frame named after him based on those his character wore in the 2001 movie Mulholland Drive.

 In 2011, the company released a limit edition (only 350 pairs were available) of the Terry Richardson original frame, called "Terry".

 In 2014, a limited edition "Grunya" frame designed with the collaboration of The Roots frontman Tariq Trotter was released.

-Johnny Depp made the "Lemtosh" frames famous back in 2004, when the psychological thriller movie Secret Window came out.
+Johnny Depp wore "Lemtosh" frames in the 2004 movie Secret Window.

-In 2019, MOSCOT created The MILTZEN in Crystal with historical Rose Custom Made Tint™ for the SFMOMA in celebration of the critically acclaimed exhibit, Andy Warhol—From A to B and Back Again.
+In 2019, Moscot created The MILTZEN in Crystal with historical Rose Custom Made Tint for the SFMOMA of the exhibition, Andy Warhol—From A to B and Back Again.